aanarchy/delta/README.md

 - Possibly implement continuous multi connections by offloading some input checks on client instead of the server.
 - Use UUIDs instead of simple numbers
 - Replace local sockets with API
-- Possibly replace SQLAlchemy with Red
+- Possibly replace SQLAlchemy with NoSQL databases (Redis & MongoDB)